Published on Sep 08, 2020 and last reviewed on Mar 02, 2023 - 6 min read

 3) Radiation Therapy - Powerful X-rays and protons are used to destroy cancer cells.

-Both chemotherapy and radiation therapy are used to shrink cancer, which makes it easier for the surgeon to remove it.
+The use of chemotherapy and radiation therapy can shrink cancer, which makes it easier for the surgeon to remove it.
 If cancer is inoperable, then these treatment options provide symptomatic relief.

 The other treatment options include targeted drug therapy, immunotherapy, and palliative care.